cortexrd/Knack-Toolkit-Library/README.md

 #### Heartbeat Monitoring and SW Update

-If your App requires Heartbeat Monitoring to assess an account\'s presence and generate alarms, or perform remote SW updates, follow this
+If your app requires Heartbeat Monitoring to assess an account\'s presence and generate alarms, or perform remote SW updates, follow this
 procedure: